apache/eventmesh-site/docs/instruction/05-demo.md

 >Producers synchronously send events to the EventMesh Runtime while waiting for the events to be stored in the `event-store`.
 >
 >For event stream consumers, events are pushed in a streaming to the `ReceiveMsgHook` client.
-This method is similar to the eventmesh client.
+This method is similar to the EventMesh client.

 - Start Request-Reply publisher to publish message (we have created the topic TEST-TOPIC-GRPC-RR by default, you can also create other topic to test)